 The Cordovas at the Prince Albert, Brighton.
 Incredible arrangements and musicianship.
 Country heaven.
 The Band mixed with Traffic and the Louvin Brothers.

 Anne Enright.
 I’d resolved not to put any novelists on this list as there are too many I could have included.
-But I’ve just read Green Road and The Gathering and am stunned.
+But I’ve just read Green Road and The Gathering.

 Derelect London tours by Paul Talling.
 Long and good.
 Always sold out.

 Girls – Lena Dunham.
 Brutally honest.
 Totally engrossing.